 4.2 Estimates: If requested, written estimates of fees will be provided before work commences.
 Estimates are provided

-as a guideline only and are based on our professional judgment.
+as a guideline only and are based on our professional judgement.
 Estimates are not maximum or fixed fee

 4.3 Disbursements and expenses

-a) General office services include photocopying, facsimiles, telephone communications, deliveries, routine online
+a) General office expenses include photocopying, facsimiles, telephone communications, deliveries, courier costs

-b) In providing services we may incur disbursements or have to make payments to third parties on your
+b) In providing legal services we may also incur disbursements or have to make payments to third parties on your

 or any other external agency in respect of any work undertaken by us on your instructions.

-4.4 GST: Please note Goods and Services Tax (GST) will be payable on our fees and charges.
-Any estimate of our
+4.5 GST: Please note Goods and Services Tax (GST) will be payable on our fees and charges where applicable.
+An estimate

 have been made with us.